SandroWeber/ubii-node-master/README.md

 - In `config.json` set things up under "https"
 - enable by setting to "true"
 - set paths to your certificates

+### CORS / allowed origins policies
-- add IPs / URLs of allowed origins for CORS (usually the machine running your web frontend / other web clients)
+- add IPs / URLs of allowed origins for CORS (usually the machine running your web frontend / other web clients) to your config.json
+- localhost and local IPs are automatically added, if you want web communication from outside you need to configure it manually